pytorch/pytorch/CONTRIBUTING.md

 ### Python Unit Testing

 **Prerequisites**:
+The following packages should be installed with either `conda` or `pip`:
-- The `expecttest` and `hypothesis` libraries must be installed to run the tests.
+- `expecttest` and `hypothesis` - required to run tests
-- `mypy` is required for linting
+- `mypy` - recommended for linting
-- `pytest` may help run tests more selectively.
-All these packages can be installed with `conda` or `pip`.
+- `pytest` - recommended to run tests more selectively

 All PyTorch test suites are located in the `test` folder and start with `test_`.
 Run the entire test